YangLu1031/cloud-builders/Beta/curl/README.md

 # curl

-This `curl` builder is based on the `launcher.gcr.io/google/ubuntu1804` image supplied in the Google Cloud Marketplace at https://console.cloud.google.com/marketplace/details/ubuntu-os-cloud/ubuntu-xenial.
+This `curl` build step is based on the `launcher.gcr.io/google/ubuntu1804` image supplied in the Google Cloud Marketplace at https://console.cloud.google.com/marketplace/details/ubuntu-os-cloud/ubuntu-xenial.